- General thermodynamics

 High vacuum is achieved by a turbo-molecular pump.
 The vacuum cycle is fully automated via a miniature programmable logic controller (PLC).
 Vacuum and gas hardware is stainless steel throughout and the vacuum hardware is mostly right out of our own 88-page vacuum components catalog.
 The system conforms to CE norms.

-To compensate for barometric pressure shifts, a high-precision absolute pressure sensor is used.
+A high-precision absolute pressure sensor is used for the backfilling pressure (accuracy: 0.05% of reading; resulting accuracy of 0.5 mbar @ 1000 mbar).
 The sensors for rough and high vacuum are a broad-range xtronix iridium filament Bayard-Alpert and two thermocouple gauges.

 In accelerator physics, beamline refers to the particle trajectory along a specific path of an accelerator facility.
 Beamlines usually end in experimental stations that utilize particle beams or synchrotron light, or neutrons from a spallation source or research reactor.
 If you need to cool a sample within the beamline, it can get complicated.
 Since in practice there often are no off-the-shelf cryogenic solutions for beamlines, in partnership with Kryoz Technologies Holland we use a product development work-flow that has proven to be reliable and results in a very high chance of success.
 In summary this means that the development is divided in small sub-projects, where the client has the possibility to define go-no-go milestones after every sub-project or even work package.
 This way all the steps from basic idea to fully functional product can be controlled in great detail.